 STScI provides full calibration and user support for most of ACS's operational modes.
 However, there are some "available but unsupported" modes accessible to observers in consultation with an ACS Instrument Scientist.
 These unsupported modes include particular apertures, limited interest optional parameters, some GAIN options, and filterless (CLEAR) operation.
+In Cycle 33, WFC is being offered as shared risk in Cycle 33 and may receive minimal calibration.
+See the ACS website, Call for Proposals and OPCR webpage for the latest status.
 If your science cannot be obtained using fully supported modes, or would be much better with use of these special cases, then you may consider using an unsupported mode.